junminchen/PhyNEO/README.md

 ## Support and Contribution

 Please visit our repository on [GitHub](https://github.com/Jeremydream/PhyNEO) for the library source code.
 Any issues or bugs may be reported at our issue tracker.
-All contributions to DMFF are welcomed via pull requests!
+All contributions to PhyNEO are welcomed via pull requests!